nexe/nexe/README.md

     - Example: `['--with-dtrace', '--dest-cpu=x64']`
     - default: `[]`
  - #### `make: Array<string>`
-    - Array of arguments for the node build make step, on windows this step recieves optiosn for vcBuild.bat
+    - Array of arguments for the node build make step, on windows this step recieves options for vcBuild.bat
     - default: `[]` or `['nosign', 'release']` for non windows systems
  - #### `make: Array<string>`
     - Alias for `make` option